-U.S. individuals that hold certain specified foreign financial assets (which include shares in a foreign corporation) are subject to U.S. return disclosure obligations (and related penalties for failure to disclose).
+U.S. individuals who hold certain "specified foreign financial assets" (which include shares in a foreign corporation) with values in excess of certain dollar thresholds are subject to U.S. return disclosure obligations (and related penalties for failure to disclose).
 Such U.S. individuals are required to file IRS Form 8938 with their U.S. Federal income tax returns.
 You are encouraged to consult your own tax advisors concerning the filing of IRS Form 8938.